-- The drawing should be no bigger than 3 inches by 3 inches -- have students verify this with a ruler. - (Note: These are arbitrary dimensions intended to standardize student drawings and save time; do not worry if drawings are slightly bigger) - Keep it simple (see examples below) - All of the lines in the drawing must be connected -- no loose line segments! - Lines should be crisp, clean and dark -- if necessary, the teacher can go over the student's pencil drawing with the marker - No scribbling, shading or coloring in
+- The drawing should be no bigger than 3 inches by 3 inches -- have students verify this with a ruler. - Keep it simple (see examples below) - All the lines in the drawing must be connected -- no loose line segments! - Lines should be crisp, clean and dark -- if necessary, the teacher can go over the student's pencil drawing with the marker

-Examples of ACCEPTABLE line drawings
+Examples of ACCEPTABLE line drawings: